aaronjacalan/LexorInterpreterProject/README.md

 ---

 ## How to Build
-Open PowerShell, navigate to the project folder, and run:
+Navigate to the project folder (Where the `.csproj` is placed) and run:
 ```bash
 dotnet build
 ```